koesterlab/data-science-for-bioinfo/src/data_formats/fastq.md

 [seqkit](https://bioinf.shenwei.me/seqkit/) has a lot of subcommands for most of the operations you might ever want to do on `fastq` or `fasta` files.
 It [is really quick](http://bioinf.shenwei.me/seqkit/usage/#technical-details-and-guides-for-use) and [well-documented](https://bioinf.shenwei.me/seqkit/usage/).

-## tools for downloading from repositories

-### fastq-dl

-[fastq-dl](https://github.com/rpetit3/fastq-dl) lets you download FASTQ data from the European Nucleotide Archive or the Sequence Read Archive repositories.
-It allows you to use any ENA/SRA accession number, for a `Study`, a `Sample`, an `Experiment`, or a `Run`.

 ## Splitting FASTQ data

 ### fastqsplitter